 We help transgender clients navigate the legal process of completing a formal name change, which is often the first step toward conforming their legal identities to the way they identify and live their lives.

-Launched in early 2014, in partnership with long-time client Pfizer Inc, this program is for retired partners and special counsel who possess both the senior-level experience and availability to tackle highly complex pro bono cases that will significantly transform or change society.
+Launched in early 2014, in partnership with longtime client Pfizer Inc, this program is for retired partners and special counsel who possess both the senior-level experience and the availability to tackle highly complex pro bono cases that will significantly transform society.